ict-expert-recruit/node-training/README.md

 # Exercices
 You have 10 exercice to realize in node.js.
 Each exercice is a route that responds to a specific request.
+When you have realize the route, you can add your js file in the rest-api/routes folder and restart node.exe to make it works !

 ## Exercice 1
 Create a route /add that accepts query parameters a and b, returns their sum as JSON.